 I hope these writing sample prompts help you better determine which candidate is best for your business.
-Remember, it’s the work that should impress you, not the resume or their experience.
+Remember, it’s the work that should impress you, not their resume or their experience.

 If you do use any of these writing prompt examples—we’d love to hear your feedback on what you (or the candidate!) thought about them and how they helped you in your hiring journey.
-You can reach out to firstname.lastname@example.org or to me personally at email@example.com.
+You can reach out to me personally at email@example.com.

 Looking to build your marketing team?
 See our resources on "What roles to hire first" and "How to hire your B2B SaaS CMO" or get in touch with our team to learn more about how Kalungi's outsourced marketing services could provide you with a full-service, instantly-on marketing team.